alexiusvdt/help-queue-redux/README.md

 `$ npm install redux@4.2.0 react-redux@8.0.2`

 # Adding Redux Store
+*view commit history to see the app changes!

   Begin
   * in `src/index.js` entrypoint
   * import `{createStore}` from redux and `reducer`